nielskee/draft-articles/TechnicalHiringPart2.md

 characteristics of _code_, not of people.
 They're a proxy measure at best, and not even a particularly useful one.

-- If timed code challenges are important to you, because you want people continually "delivering against tight deadlines", you're probably horrible people.
-Think about the signal this is sending.
+And remember that point earlier about matched investment?
+That the candidate should learn as much about you as you learn about them?
+Well, all they learn with these tools is that you're happy to have a machine run this part of your recruitment for you.

 - If you need to run a coding assessment remotely, look to use the excellent CyberDojo instead : a platform that emphasises Test-Driven and small steps.

+- If timed code challenges are important to you, because you want people continually coding quickly to meet arbitrary deadlines, I suggest you have other things you need to be thinking about before you hire anyone.

 - If algorithmic problem-solving is vital to the sort of work you do, there are better ways of running algo and data structures interviews